What do you do with extra flower heads or seed pods that you have laying around?

 - This method is best for when your flower heads are still fresh.
 Hang up your garland to dry out completely.

-Use this wire with my Floral Confetti Kit to get started on some garlands right away, or start drying some flower heads from your own garden and make something really special with them.
+Use this wire with my Wildflower Confetti to get started on some garlands right away, or start drying some flower heads from your own garden and make something really special with them.

-Strawflowers are my favourite flower to use for garlands; I usually have an extra kitchen colander around that I use to dry out the flower heads that Ella and I gather from the garden.
+Strawflowers are also beautiful in garlands; I usually have an extra kitchen colander around that I use to dry out the flower heads that Ella and I gather from the garden.
 Fully dried flower heads and seed pods can be stored in cardboard boxes in a dry place for later use.